tic-tac-token/ttt-book/src/chapters/1/running-the-tests.md

 # Running the tests
-Run `forge test` to compile the project and run the tests:
+Running the `forge test` command will compile the project and run the tests:

 ```bash
 $ forge test